orajhan/jitsionoke/README.md

 ### Prerequisite

  a.
-Build costomized image with 10-config and push it into your own repository
+Build customized image with 10-config and push it into your own repository

  b.
 Create your oen secret for jitsi app
 ```sh